jjohn76/enablement-interview/slide2.md

 How a candidate password is generated is extremely important.
 Great care must be placed to ensure that passwords aren't created in a way that can be exploited by threat actors.
 This section describes how we generate passwords within password policies to ensure that passwords are generated as securely as possible.

+???

+Candidate password generation is extremely important to Hashicorp.
+Hashicorp has a set of processes that goes into password generation which requires 3 things.
+--

 To generate a candidate password, three things are needed:

 1. A [cryptographically secure random number generator](https://pkg.go.dev/crypto/rand) (RNG).